Development of Augmented Reality (AR)-Based Flash Card Media in Science Learning for Fifth Grade Elementary School Students

 AR, Development, Elementary School, Flash Card Media, ScienceAbstract

-Education is a very valuable basic need for humans through education humans can prepare their lives in the future better.
-This study aims to develop a valid, practical, and effective Augmented Reality-based Flash Card media for fifth-grade science learning at SDN 3 Lubuklinggau.
-This study is a Research and Development study using the ADDIE development model.
-The subjects of the study were fifth-grade students at SDN 3 Lubuklinggau.
-Data collection techniques included observation, interviews, questionnaires, tests, and documentation.
-The results of the study showed that based on the validity analysis of Augmented Reality-based Flash Card media for cultural heritage in Indonesia using Aiken's V, the language validator scored 0.88, the media validator scored 0.94, and the material validator scored 0.92, meeting the validity criteria.
-Practicality assessments by teachers and students found that Augmented Reality-based Flash Card media met the criteria of being very practical with an average score of 81.75%.
-Furthermore, the effectiveness assessment produced an average N-Gain score of 0.72, categorized as high.
-This study concludes that Augmented Reality-based Flash Card media has proven valid, practical, and effective, making it suitable for use in Chapter 7 of Indonesian Cultural Heritage for fifth-grade students at SDN 3 Lubuklinggau.
+Learning in its concept is to teach students to acquire knowledge.
+In the learning of science at the elementary school level (SD) is directed at improving skills in analyzing and understanding interrelated social and natural concepts.
+This study aims to develop a valid, practical, and effective Flash Card media based on Augmented Reality in learning science class V SDN 3 Lubuklinggau.
+This type of research is Research and Development with the ADDIE development model.
+The subjects of this study were students of class V SDN 3 Lubuklinggau.
+Data collection techniques used observation, interviews, questionnaires, tests and documentation.
+Based on the results of the validity analysis of the Flash Card media based on Augmented Reality cultural heritage material in Indonesia using Aiken's V shows an assessment of the language validator of 0.88, the media validator of 0.94, and the material validator of 0.92 meeting the validity criteria.
+Analysis of the assessment of the teacher and student practicality sheets obtained that the Flash Card media based on Augmented Reality meets the criteria of very practical with an average score of 81.75%.
+Then the effectiveness assessment analysis obtained an average N-Gain score of 0.72 with a high category.
+Based on the results of the study, it can be concluded that the Augmented Reality-based Flash Card media is proven to be valid, practical, and effective so that it is suitable for use in the material of Chapter 7 Cultural Heritage in Indonesia for class V of SDN 3 Lubuklinggau.

 Downloads